umran/dissertation-poc/README.md

 # Introduction

+We propose an interface for Bayesian exploration in existing Actor-Critic algorithms that accommodates the use of a compatible posterior-sampling method for action-selection during training, which we call Bayesian Actor Critic (BAC).
+Additionally, we propose specifications for and concrete implementations of two different algorithms that satisfy the BAC interface:

+-   Hamiltonian Monte Carlo Actor-Critic (HMC-AC)
+-   Bootstrapped Actor-Critic (BS-AC)

 <!-- about 3000 words -->

 # Literature and Technology Survey

+# Bayesian Actor Critic

 <!-- about 2000 words -->

-# HMC Actor Critic
+# Hamiltonian Monte Carlo Actor Critic (HMC-AC)

-At the heart of HMC Actor Critic is a Bayesian model used to continuously approximate a distribution over plausible Q-functions, centered around the Actor-Critic approximation of the optimal Q-function.
-Since the Actor-Critic approximation is non-stationary throughout training, and ideally moves closer to the true optimal Q-function, we design HMC Actor Critic so that the posterior over plausible Q-functions also shifts, so as to maintain diversity around the best approximation.
-Thus, the idea is that with each approximation, we induce a distribution over plausible Q functions around what can be thought of as the best guess we have so far, where the posterior ideally includes Q functions that remain unexplored and yet may be closer to the Q function under the optimal policy than any that may have been explored before.
+At the heart of HMC-AC is a Bayesian model used to continuously approximate a distribution over plausible Q-functions, centered around the Actor-Critic approximation of the optimal Q-function (Q\*).
+Since the Actor-Critic approximation is non-stationary throughout training, and ideally moves closer to the true optimal Q-function, we design HMC Actor Critic so that the posterior over plausible Q-functions also shifts, so as to maintain diversity around the most current approximation of Q\*.
+Thus, the idea is that with each approximation, we induce a distribution over plausible Q functions around what can be thought of as the best guess about Q\* we have so far, where the posterior ideally includes Q functions that remain unexplored and yet may be closer to Q\* than any that may have been explored in past episodes.

 ## Theoretical Model

-The exploration strategy used here involves maintaining an approximation of the Bayesian posterior over the parameters of plausible Q functions given approximated parameters $\hat{\theta}$ and Monte Carlo returns associated with state-action pairs observed during exploration $D = \{ (s_i, a_i, y_i) \}_{i=1}^{K}$.
+The exploration strategy used in HMC-AC involves maintaining an approximation of the Bayesian posterior over the parameters of plausible Q functions given approximated parameters $\hat{\theta}$ and Monte Carlo returns associated with state-action pairs observed during exploration $D = \{ (s_i, a_i, y_i) \}_{i=1}^{K}$.

 We begin to express this posterior with a Gaussian likelihood centered at $Q(s_i, a_i; \theta)$ with known noise $\sigma > 0$, and a Gaussian prior on $\theta$ centered at $\hat{\theta}$ with fixed width $\alpha > 0$.